preem993/Discrete-torsion/readme.txt

 # Warning:
 # - This checks the list returned by cocyclesU1(G,n); if that list includes
 #   extra “Ext-part” classes (when using Z/m coefficients), the test is about
 #   those explicit cocycles as constructed.
-(Your later UntwistGroup removes Ext
+(Later UntwistGroup removes Ext
 #   at the level of invariants.)
 #############################################################################